-Exhibition – 'Of the Oak' at Yorkshire Sculpture Park
+'Of the Oak' at Yorkshire Sculpture Park

 Following its installation over the Summer at the Royal Botanic Gardens, Kew, Of the Oak by Marshmallow Laser Feast for which I wrote the score and composed the spatial sound design is being installed at Yorkshire Sculpture Park, where it will be open to the public from December 2025 until March 2026.
-YSP is a beautiful place with an incredible collection of sculptures in its landscape – you could spend days there.

-Film – Lost for Words at Sheffield Doc Fest
+Living Symphonies in 'Lost for Words' at Sheffield Doc Fest

 Lost for Words, a feature documentary directed by Hannah Papacek Harper will be shown at Sheffield International Documentary Festival this June.
 The film features the forest-based sound artwork Living Symphonies by Jones/Bulley.